Search Results

 - Professional Supervision - Individual

 Supervision is, at its core, a process of professional learning and development that allows individuals to reflect on and develop their knowledge and skills, competence, confidence and resilience.
 Sessions follow mutually agreed rules of engagement and draw on evidence-based theories and models to support personal and professional growth.
 The individual’s desired goals are explored, and any issues, ethical dilemmas, or concerns naturally arising in professional practice are addressed together in confidence.
 Supervision is an essential component of ethical and accountable practice, often engaging in topics such as clinical issues, self-care and resilience, managing relationships, career planning, skill development and leadership.
 Supervision is tax deductible if self-funded.
+This 60-minute session can be booked for in-person, online or via telephone and can be scheduled weekly, fortnightly or monthly depending on your supervision requirements.

 - Child Counselling